kevquirk/kq-jekyll/_posts/2020/2020-06-11-how-does-mastodon-work.md

 Hopefully by now you have a decent grasp on how Mastodon works.
 Mastodon is awesome; it’s full of friendly, interesting people.
 There is no tracking and no adverts which is bonus.

-Like most social sites, there are trolls out there &#8211; it wouldn&#8217;t be the Internet without them!
+Like most social sites, there are trolls out there - it wouldn't be the Internet without them!
 But the moderation tools within Mastodon make it a great place to be generally.

-Hopefully this guide will help get you started with Mastodon, but if you have any other questions that this guide doesn’t cover, feel free to leave a comment below, [or get in touch](https://kevq.uk/contact/), and I’ll do my best to help.
+Hopefully this guide will help get you started with Mastodon, but if you have any other questions that this guide doesn’t cover, feel free to leave a comment below, [or get in touch](/contact/), and I’ll do my best to help.

 Finally, if you’re already on Mastodon and want to follow me, you can do so [here](https://fosstodon.org/@kev).